 Antique Gun Show

-HARMONY, Pa. – It has become a tradition for antique gun enthusiasts from across Pennsylvania and surrounding states to converge on Harmony Pa in August for the Antique Gun Show, sponsored by the Harmony Museum.
-This year the date is Saturday, August 21, with the show running from 9 a.m. to 2 p.m. in Stewart Hall, which is adjacent to the Harmony Museum at 218 Mercer Street.
+HARMONY, Pa. – Antique gun enthusiasts, and those who appreciate early American craftmanship, will converge on Harmony Pa for the annual Antique Gun Show, sponsored by the Harmony Museum.
+The date is Saturday, August 13, with the show running from 9 a.m. to 2 p.m. in Stewart Hall, which is adjacent to the Harmony Museum at 218 Mercer Street.
 Admission is $5 per person at the door, with proceeds benefiting museum operations.
 Youngsters under the age of 12 are admitted free, but must be accompanied by an adult.
-A light lunch will be available.

 More than 25 specialists will present an array of antique guns, powder horns and other related items from the 18th and 19th century.
 Many items are for sale, although some specialists bring items of historical significance only to display and educate the public.
 Visitors can bring items for experts to examine and appraise.